 - 1 cup chicken or vegetable broth

 - 3-4 strips bacon

 - ½ cup milk

 - Roughly cut the potatoes in halves or thirds, so that all the pieces are about the same size.
 Add the peeled potatoes, garlic, leeks, stock and water to the pressure cooker.
-Close and lock the lid, then set to cook for 10 minutes.
+Close and lock the lid, then set to cook on High Pressure for 10 minutes.

 - Fry the bacon crispy, and let the bacon drain on a paper towel-lined plate.
 When the bacon is cool enough to handle, chop it finely and set aside.